When language learning becomes child’s play

 "It’s really exciting," she adds and switches over to Swedish to chat more.
 "I’ve been to Thailand three times on holiday but now I’m going to live there."

-And there she will enrol at an English-speaking school where she will be able to practise her new skill every day.
+And there she will enrol at an English-speaking school where she will be able to practice her new skill every day.

 The Gustafsson’s entrusted Berlitz to best prepare their daughter for their new adventure abroad.